 Diego R. Nunez

 Mass graves contain evidence that is essential for the realisation of truth, justice and reparation.
 In this sense, their protection plays a fundamental part in State’s compliance with their human rights obligations.
 This position is further reinforced in the international legal landscape.
-The Inter-American Court of Human Rights (IACtHR), for instance, has repeatedly underscored the State’s obligation to obtain information on burial sites and to adopt the measures necessary for their investigation and protection; similarly, the Working Group on Enforced or Involuntary Disappearances (WGEID) has reiterated the same obligations, putting particular emphasis on the need to systematically map these sites.
-Yet, the MaGPIE team has observed that despite the broad agreement on the importance of documenting these burial sites, efforts in this regard are often fragmented, even in places where mass graves are widespread.
+The Inter-American Court of Human Rights (IACtHR), for instance, has repeatedly underscored the State’s obligation to obtain information on burial sites and to adopt the measures necessary for their investigation and protection; similarly, the Working Group on Enforced or Involuntary Disappearances (WGEID) has remarked the same obligations, putting particular emphasis on the need to systematically map these sites.
+Yet, the MaGPIE team has observed that despite the broad agreement on the importance of documenting these burial sites, efforts in this area are uneven even in places where mass graves are widespread.

 Many Latin American countries have suffered periods of war or state violence where the criminal practice of enforced disappearance was widely employed.
 Most countries continue to carry the legacy of their desaparecidos and, tragically, clandestine graves have become an unavoidable concern for many citizens.
 The discovery, location and documentation of clandestine graves reveal patterns of ambiguous governance across Latin America, consequence of the structures of government and power relationships that persist after the return to democracy in each country.
 In this post, we will briefly focus on the status of mass graves investigations in Argentina, Chile and Perú, offering an overview of the findings and a map of known mass graves.